RisingStack/react-easy-state/README.md

 ### My store methods are broken

-You should not use the `this` keyword in the methods of your state stores.
+You should avoid using the `this` keyword in the methods of your state stores.

 ```js
 const counter = store({